Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 By the time we finish this tutorial, we will have built our first (or nth) D3 web map!
 This will not be the prettiest map you've ever made, but hopefully once you've made it, you will have a launching pad to make an even better D3 map in the future.

-## STEP 1: Create a simple web page template
+## STEP 1: Create a simple web page to hold our SVG graphic

 Below I've included the quick-and-dirtiest version EVER of how web pages work, along with some boilerplate HTML we can use to get started.
 If you need more of a refresher on how to make a simple web page, have a look a our [web map tutorial](http://maptimesea.github.io/2014/11/05/web-map-intro.html#let-s-get-started).